k-nuth/c-api/README.md

 ## Building from source Requirements

-In the case we don't have pre-built binaries for your plarform, it is necessary to build from the source code, so you need to add the following requirements to the previous ones:
+In case there are no pre-built binaries for your platform, it is necessary to build from source code.
+In such a scenario, the following requirements must be added to the previous ones:

 - C++11 Conforming Compiler.
 - [CMake](https://cmake.org/) building tool, version 3.4 or newer.